by Guy Michaels

 Why Authenticity Matters in Voiceover Work

 In a world saturated with artificiality, authenticity cuts through the noise.
 Genuine human connection in voiceover resonates with listeners, building trust and forging deeper engagement.
 When you connect with the message, your voice becomes a conduit for emotion, making the words truly come alive.
-This is what sets human voiceovers apart – the ability to convey nuance, empathy, and a real sense of shared experience.
+What sets human voiceovers apart?
+It’s their ability to convey nuance, empathy, and a real sense of shared experience.”

 Robots Can Easily Replicate the “VoiceOver Voice”

 As a voiceover artist, I am well aware of the looming threat of AI.
-Recent conversations with those working in instructional design/e-learning, for example, have reinforced the feeling that certain areas of voiceover work will be carried out using purely AI models in years to come.
+I’ve had recent conversations with people in instructional design and e-learning.
+They reinforce a feeling: certain voiceover work areas will soon be done by AI models alone.
 There are so many other areas of voicing that I don’t believe will or should be replaced by AI.

 Therefore, it is the responsibility of the voice actor to be as authentic as possible in their delivery.